tomtom-international/cookiecutter-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

         $ source env/bin/activate
         $ python setup.py develop

-1. Create a branch for local development:
+1. Create a branch for local development and start making your changes locally:

         $ git checkout -b name-of-your-bugfix-or-feature

-    Now you can make your changes locally.

 1. When you're done making changes, check that your changes pass pylint and the tests: